alisi1989/RFMIX2-Pipeline-to-plot/README.md

 In this README file, we present a method for plotting the output of RFMix version 2 (RFMix2).
 This pipeline will guide you through the process of using RFMix2 to analyze phased VCF files, convert the results to BED format, and visualize the local ancestry using Tagore.

-Question Alessandro about this: The process begins with a Pipeline.txt file and follows the steps below.

 1. Prepare Input Dataset

 The target file must be in VCF with one individual per VCF.
 This VCF should contain all chromosomes together and then phased (not gzipped).

 Furthermore, the reference file also should be in VCF and phased (not gzipped).
 However, in this case, the reference file should be split into individual chromosomes (e.g., 1 through 22 if you are interested in autosomal DNA).

 2. Create a Sample Map File